Formulas for Now book - Thames and Hudson

 The world of art and scholarship remains at the heart of Thames & Hudson’s publishing program, which remains true to its core principle: providing a “museum without walls.”

 Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
-Its catalog includes thousands of original titles.
-Many of these are exclusive collector’s editions.
+Their catalog includes thousands of original book titles, many of which are exclusive collector’s editions.

 Attributes / Details